 Peterborough City Council’s Think Communities team currently serves as the liaison with Parish Councils.

 Peterborough City Council arranged Parish Council Liaison meetings four or five times a year, although during and since the pandemic these have been less frequent.
 These are an opportunity for Parish Councillors and Clerks in the Peterborough area to meet and discuss issues of common interest and share ideas and training.

 Subjects discussed could include Neighbourhood Schemes, Culture and Leisure matters, Environment issues, pandemic reports and input to the Annual Parish Conference.

 The Annual Parish Conference is usually held annually and is open to Parish Councillors and Clerks.
-The 2020 conference was cancelled due to the COVID-19 pandemic and discussions will take place at Parish Council Liaison on arrangements for a 2021/22 conference.

 Contact email@example.com or by writing to: